 Ober Gatlinburg is a Winter lovers paradise and has TONS to offer.
 Drive or ride the iconic aerial tramway up to the top of the mountain for year-round fun.
 Christmas and winter are the perfect time for snow skiing, snow tubing, panoramic views, ice skating, ice bumper cars, arcade, carousel, snowboarding, freestyle terrain park, chairlift, alpine slide, rides, restaurant, shopping and more.
 There's even a small kid's area to play in the snow.
 Oh, and let's not forget the Mountain Coaster and Wildlife Encounter.

 11.)
 Dollywood Smoky Mountain Christmas, 1020 Dollywood Lane,

 Everything Dolly touches turns to gold and Christmas at Dollywood is no different.
 See exciting live holiday shows, millions of lights, and fireworks.
-Taste the seasonal food at the park's eateries and shop your heart out.
+Taste the seasonal food and desserts at the park's restaurants and eateries and shop your heart out.
 The rides, Christmas music, snowmakers, and hot chocolate are just the beginning of this world famous, very family friendly park.

 You Also Might Like

 Check out Guide to Spotting Scopes for the Most Breathtaking Views